TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ## Next - these are things that need to be done

+* Restructure to a monorepo?
+With libs in 1, maybe nodes in their own and the front-end library in another? [ref](https://www.bing.com/search?pglt=161&q=what+is+a+monorepo&cvid=42b295dfc64143cfb64e4061114803fd&aqs=edge.0.0l9.7031j0j1&FORM=ANNTA1&PC=U531)
+* Restructure uibuilder node to remove fs-extra dependency to its own library module.
+* Restructure other nodes to move server file handling to a separate library module.
+* Consider adding a default CSS override to the uibuilder node.
+To be used when no CSS specificed and also to be used in admin/generated uib pages.
+Defaulting to `../uibuilder/uib-brand.css`.

 * **NEW NODE** - `uib-html` - Hydrates `msg._ui` configurations

   Uses the same code as the client library.
 Outputs HTML on `msg.payload`, removes the input `msg._ui`.